semajed/tiles_of_chance/README.md

 # tiles_of_chance

-A simple game of chance using tiles
+A simple game of chance using tiles.

+Among the grid of colored tiles, there is one tile that hides a monster.
+Don't tap on the monster!

+Easily reset with the "reset" button to start over.

-## Getting Started
+## Description

 This project is a simple learning activity to better understand concepts in flutter.
 1) State management within a widget